In Armagnac country in deepest SouthWest France is the Armagnac B&B Domaine de Paguy at Betbezer (40 Landes, Nouvelle Aquitaine)

 Domaine de Paguy is at Betbezer, not far from Mont de Marsan, about 140km south of Bordeaux in the rolling hills and gentle tranquility of this land of d’Artagnan.
 Close by are the vineyards of Madiran.

-For more info and to reserve the Armagnac B&B see Domaine de Paguy
+for more info and to check availability at this Armagnac B&B see Domaine de Paguy

 From Wikipedia, the free encyclopedia:Armagnac is a distinctive kind of brandy produced in the Armagnac region in Gascony, southwest France.
 It is distilled from wine usually made from a blend of grapes including Baco 22A, Colombard, Folle blanche and Ugni blanc, traditionally using column stills rather than the pot stills used in the production of Cognac.
 The resulting spirit is then aged in oak barrels before release.
 Production is overseen by the Institut national de l’origine et de la qualité (INAO) and the Bureau National Interprofessionel de l’Armagnac (BNIA).

 Armagnac was one of the first areas in France to begin distilling spirits, but the overall volume of production is far smaller than Cognac production and therefore is less known outside Europe.
 In addition, it is for the most part made and sold by small producers, whereas Cognac production is dominated by big-name brands.